mauro7inf/offtonic-audioplayer/README.md

-## MultiplierProcessor < AudioComponentProcessor < AudioWorkletProcessor

-Can be instantiated with any number of inputs.
-Simply multiplies together all of the inputs.
-Connecting multiple `AudioNode` to the same destination adds their signals, so we need another solution for multiplication; this is it.

-### Instance Methods

-#### `_process(<outputs>)` — *boolean*
-For each channel and frame, multiplies together all of the inputs and sticks the result in `<outputs>` for that channel and frame.
-Returns `true`.
-If there are no inputs to multiply together, stores `0`'s in the `<outputs>`.
-This last bit may seem counterintuitive, since the empty product is actually equal to 1 rather than 0, but if there are no inputs, we should assume that the inputs have ended and are therefore just `0`.

 ## ConstantGenerator < AudioComponent < Component

 An `AudioComponent` whose `node` is a `ConstantSourceNode`.
 Useful when a value is a number but an `AudioComponent` is expected.